 Big Story: It's the second night of a back-to-back situation for both teams, one of which will come out of the game with consecutive losses.
 Columbus hits the road after falling at home to Calgary, while Chicago returns to the United Center after getting doubled up in St. Louis.

 Blue Jackets: Home has not been the happiest place for Columbus, which just hit the middle of a five-game stretch where the other four contests are all in Ohio.
 The Blue Jackets have turned in uninspired performances in two of their first three games at Nationwide, including Friday's 6-2 loss to the Flames, who entered as the NHL's worst offensive team.
 They blitzed Steve Mason and his teammates, however, with Rene Bourque recording the hat trick.

 "It shouldn't happen," captain Rick Nash said.
 "We are at home in front of our home fans.
 We are just disappointed in the effort we put in tonight."

 Added coach Scott Arniel: "We're getting an awful lot of mileage out of our grit players and we need more from some of our top people."

-, one behind the League leader, Tampa Bay's Steven Stamkos.
-The Blackhawks never led against the Blues, but they did battle back to wipe out a pair of one-goal deficits as Sharp and Brent Seabrook
+Blackhawks: A four-game winning streak for Chicago came to an end Friday despite Sharp's seventh goal of the season, which tied him for the team lead with Marian Hossa, one behind the League leader, Tampa Bay's Steven Stamkos.
+The Blackhawks never led against the Blues, but they did battle back to wipe out a pair of one-goal deficits as Sharp and Brent Seabrook lit the lamp.

 "It's definitely a big blow," Umberger told the Columbus Dispatch.
 "He was really coming into his own here, really contributing to our line and in the room.
 Unfortunately, this is what happens in hockey.
 You lose guys."